openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 4. User edits `/etc/microshift/config.yaml`, setting `.storage.driver: none`.
 5. User takes steps to back up, and then erase, or otherwise ensure that data cannot be recovered.
 6. User stops workloads with mounted storage volumes.
+   1. (Optional) If workloads can be run without persistent storage and the user wishes to do so: User recreates the workload manifest(s) and specifies another provider, an emptyDir or hostpath volume, or no storage at all.
 7. User deletes VolumeSnapshots and waits for deletion of VolumeSnapshotContent objects to verify.
 The deletion process cannot happen after the CSI Snapshotter is deleted.
 8. User delete PersistentVolumeClaims and waits for deletion of PersistentVolumes.
 The deletion process